 Saffron is a highly-prized spice.
 It is also known as ‘vegetable gold’ or ‘red gold’, though it is more expensive than the precious metal!
-Iran and Spain produce the most saffron, with Iran growing 90% of all saffron used in the world.
+Spain and the Middle East produce the most saffron, with Middle East growing 90% of all saffron used in the world.
 It is also grown in some areas of Greece and India.
 There are even people trying to revive saffron production here in the UK – including in the historical centre of British saffron farming, Saffron Walden in Essex.

 What is saffron?